Biography of Enid Blyton - Author of Children's Books

 After her daughters had joined a boarding school, Enid Blyton found a lot of time to write.

-Many of her book series were very popular among children.
+Many of her book series was very popular among children.

 To mention a few -